 The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 Riding through the winding streets of my neighborhood, I realized that I barely knew the people who lived next to me.
-There was Mr. Freddy, walking his golden retriever Mochi Fluffy, greeted me with a smile.
+There was Mr. Freddy, walking his golden retriever Mochi Fluffy, who greeted me with a smile.
 Yet apart from this brief exchange, the numerous faces that passed by without even a glance caused me to feel an inexplicable wave of loneliness.
 The pandemic has been particularly isolating, keeping us confined to our homes and away from the comforting embrace of our neighbors and community members.
 I wanted to find a way to bring our community together, to foster a sense of belonging and connection that seemed to be missing in these trying times.

 Apart from sparsely organized community gatherings where participants soon forgot each others’ names, I sought for an engaging and interactive activity that could be enjoyed by all.
-After researching, I found out about a government initiative in Singapore that encouraged community connection through gardening - a perfect activity for my community.
-Searching high and low, I finally found it, a small, abandoned plot of land next to the local tennis courts and clubhouse.
+After researching, I discovered a government initiative in Singapore that encouraged community connection through gardening - a perfect activity for my community.
+Searching high and low, I finally found it: a small, abandoned plot of land next to the local tennis courts and clubhouse.
 I gathered five friends from the neighborhood, received approval from the authorities, and set off work.

 Starting small, we cleared the dead plants and re-tilled the soil.
 Our weekend trips to the garden inspired donations of seeds and fertilizers from delighted neighbors.
 We worked tirelessly planting new seeds and took turns carrying buckets of water from the nearest water source about 100 meters away.
 After several weeks, the garden took an unprecedented form — promisingly tall sprouts ubiquitously shot up, their leaves unfurling, beckoning the daylight.